awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ### Prerequisites<a name="aurora-mysql-parallel-query-prereqs"></a>

  To use all features of parallel query requires an Aurora MySQL DB cluster that's running version 1\.23 or 2\.09 and higher\.
-If you already have a cluster that you want to use with parallel query, you can upgrade it to a compatible version and enable parallel query afterward\.
+If you already have a cluster that you want to use with parallel query, you can upgrade it to a compatible version and turn on parallel query afterward\.
 In that case, make sure to follow the upgrade procedure in [Upgrade considerations for parallel query](#aurora-mysql-parallel-query-upgrade) because the configuration setting names and default values are different in these newer versions\.

  You can also use parallel query with certain older Aurora MySQL versions that are compatible with MySQL 5\.6: 1\.22\.2, 1\.20\.1, 1\.19\.6, and 5\.6\.10a\.
 The parallel query support for these older versions is only available in certain AWS Regions\.
 Those older versions have additional limitations, as described following\.
 Using parallel query with an older Aurora MySQL version also requires creating a dedicated DB cluster with a special engine mode parameter that can't be changed later\.
 For those reasons, we recommend using parallel query with Aurora MySQL 1\.23 or 2\.09 and higher where practical\.

  The DB instances in your cluster must be using the `db.r*` instance classes\.

- Your tables must be nonpartitioned for the parallel query optimization to apply to them\.

  Make sure that the hash join optimization is turned on for your cluster\.
 The procedure to do so is different depending on whether your cluster is running an Aurora MySQL version higher or lower than 1\.23 or 2\.09\.
-To learn how, see [Enabling hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.
+To learn how, see [Turning on hash join for parallel query clusters](#aurora-mysql-parallel-query-enabling-hash-join)\.

  To customize parameters such as `aurora_parallel_query` and `aurora_disable_hash_join`, you must have a custom parameter group that you use with your cluster\.
 You can specify these parameters individually for each DB instance by using a DB parameter group\.
 However, we recommend that you specify them in a DB cluster parameter group\.
 That way, all DB instances in your cluster inherit the same settings for these parameters\.